jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 f(n) = f(n-2) + f(n-1)

-Example of finding the combinaison of steps to climb a staircase of N steps = fibonacci
+Can be used in different problem, like finding the combinaison of steps to climb a staircase of N steps.

 ```python
 def staircase(n):